RealDevExpert/wordpress-fictional-university/README.md

 Feature: Once you click the edit button, then it turns into a cancel button.
 If you click the cancel button, then that would remove the animated border and also make it so these fields are read only once again

+Feature: When you click the blue Save button it sends off a request to the WP REST API

 ### Creating New Notes

 ### Creating New Notes (Part 2)